Benet Casablancas: Career

-Next commitments include new commissions and performances by Ensemble 88 Maastricht, Deutsches Kammerphilharmonie Bremen, Ensemble Nomad Japan, Ensemble Cantus Croatia, Grupo Encuentros de Buenos Aires, The Tokyo Sinfonietta, Birmingham Contemporary Music Group, conducted by Oliver Knussen and the London Philharmonic Orchestra, conducted by Vladimir Jurowski.
-He has been "Visiting Composer" at the "Cairo Contemporary Music Days 2011" and currently he is working in several commissions by Fundación Autor y la Asociación de Orquestas Españolas (AEOS), the pianist Diego Fernández Magdaleno (homage to Jordi Savall), and the Foundation for Iberian Music at The City University New York.
+Next commitments include new commissions and performances by Ensemble 88 Maastricht, Ensemble Cantus Croatia, Birmingham Contemporary Music Group conducted by Oliver Knussen and the London Philharmonic Orchestra, conducted by Vladimir Jurowski.
+He has worked on commissions for the pianist Diego Fernández Magdaleno (homage to Jordi Savall) and the Foundation for Iberian Music at The City University New York.

-In 2011, Benet Casablancas has signed an exclusive publishing agreement with The Music Sales Group (UME).
+In 2011, Benet Casablancas signed an exclusive publishing agreement with The Music Sales Group (UME).
 Previous publishers include Tritó Edicions, EMEC and Boileau.

-In 2013, Casablancas was distinguished with the Spanish National Music Prize 2013 (“Premio Nacional de Música 2013”) granted by the Spanish Ministry of Culture.
-This award is the most prestigious honour of its kind within Spain.
-The decision of the jury was unanimous regarding the intellectual maturity of Casablancas's works, the diversity of genres mastered by him and the international impact of his works.
+In 2013, Casablancas was awarded the Spanish National Music Prize, granted by the Spanish Ministry of Culture.

-Benet Casablancas has been appointed Composer in Residence of the Orquestra Simfònica de Barcelona i Nacional de Catalunya for the 2013–14 and 2014–15 seasons.
+Benet Casablancas was appointed Composer in Residence of the Barcelona Symphony Orchestra and National Orchestra of Catalonia for the 2013–14 and 2014–15 seasons.
 Currently he works in several commissions: CNDM de Madrid (for the Joven Orquesta Nacional de España (JONDE) and the Festival de Granada), and Ensemble Reconsil in Vienna.
 Recently he has received the commission of a new opera, "L´enigma di Lea", based on the original idea and libretto by Rafael Argullol, by the Gran Teatre del Liceu in Barcelona to be premiered next 2016–2017 Season.